 Centuries later, in the 1980s, restoration efforts on the breed were started by Gian Franco Gianneli.
 Today, the breed is enjoying much-renewed enthusiasm and popularity.
 They’re a relatively easy dog to care for and make great companion pets for anyone that doesn’t work a standard 40-hour week.
 These dogs need lots of engagement and attention.
 They hate being left alone and don’t do well in households where they’d be forced to spend a lot of time on their own.

 Though once incredibly rare, Bolognese dogs are much more prevalent today than in years past.
 They’re still not nearly as commonplace as other breeds in the same family, but if you decide to look for a Bolognese breeder, you shouldn’t have too much trouble locating one.

 On average, Bolognese puppies cost about the same as other Bichon-type dogs, including the Bichon Frise or the Havanese.
-From a reputable breeder with well-kept puppies in good health, the average price of a Bolognese puppy should fall somewhere in the $1,500-$2,000 range.
-Granted, prices can vary quite a bit, but this is a good starting place for an average-quality Bolognese puppy intended to be kept as a companion pet.
+Granted, prices can vary quite a bit, but it is a good starting place for an average-quality Bolognese puppy intended to be kept as a companion pet.

 Temperament & Intelligence of the Bolognese